Eco-homes: People, place and politics. Pickerill, J. 2016. Zed Books, London.

 The Environment in Wilson and Darling (eds.)
 Research Ethics for Human Geography.
 SAGE.
 Pickerill, J. submitted.

 Eco-Homes for all: Why the socio-cultural matters in encouraging eco-building in Benson and Hamiduddin (eds.)
 Self-Build Homes.
 UCL Press, London.
-Pickerill, J. forthcoming.
+Pickerill, J. 2018.

 Radical Geography.
 The Wiley-AAG International Encyclopaedia of Geography: People, the Earth, Environment, and Technology, Pickerill, J. 2017.

 The Environment and Environmentalism in P.Daniels, M.Bradshaw, D.Shaw and J.Sidaway, Human Geography: issues for the 21st Century.
 5th Edition.
 Pearson Education Limited, Essex.
-Howell, R and Pickerill, J. forthcoming
+Howell, R and Pickerill, J. 2016.

 Building the commons in eco-communities in L.Dawney (ed.)
 Space, power and the making of the commons.
 Routledge, London.
 Pickerill, J. 2015.

 Who builds the house?
 In Bunker, S, Coates, C, Dennis, J and How, J (eds.)
 Low Impact Living Communities in Britain.
 A Diggers and Dreamers Review.
 D&D Publications, London.
 Pickerill, J. 2014.

 Various contributions of text and photographs.
 In J.Birnbaum Fox and L.Fox (ed.)
 Sustainable [R]evolution: Permaculture in Ecovillages, Urban Farms and Communities Worldwide.
 North Atlantic Books.
 Pickerill, J. 2014